Allen Sarlo: Career

 In 1977, Sarlo joined the professional international circuit after taking first place in the West Coast Junior Championships.
 In his first event in South Africa, he finished in a tie for 15th place, Shaun Thompson would go on to take first.
 In 2000, Sarlo placed 5th in the Quicksilver's World Masters, held in Hossegor, France.
 He won the Malibu International in both 2008 and 2009.

 Sarlo has been sponsored by Body Glove, Quiksilver, Channel Island Surfboards, Jeff Ho Surfboards and Zephyr Productions.

 By the 1980s, Sarlo had finished surfing the Pro-Tour and pursued a career in real estate.

 Personal life

 In 1986, Sarlo married his high school sweetheart, Deborah.
 Their daughter, Sophie, was born in 1989 and their son, Colton, in 1993.

 Sarlo is also an expert kite surfer.

 In popular culture

 Sarlo is featured in the 2001 award-winning documentary Dogtown and Z-Boys.
 The film documents his adolescence as part of the Zephyr and his athletically intense surfing style.

 In June 1990, the cover of Surfing Magazine shocked the surfing community with a photo of Sarlo doing a bottom turn on a 20+ ft wave.
 Until that cover came out, big wave surfing was all about taking the drop and getting out alive.
-He performed stunt work for Heath Ledger in the 2005 Lords of Dogtown film.
+He performed stunt work for Heath Ledger in the 2005 film Lords of Dogtown.

 He made featured appearances in the surf films "Wave Warriors" and "Following the Lotus".